 The second round of the fund opened on 17 December 2019 with two streams of funding available.

 Stream 1: Industry Certification and Accreditation

-Applications for stream 1 funding will be accepted until 5.00 pm on Friday, 14 February 2020.
+Applications for stream 1 funding closed on Friday, 14 February 2020.

 Stream 2: International Market Engagement